 Atlanta has an established public transport system consisting of buses, trains and streetcars, so getting around the city isn't difficult.
 However, most residents still rely on their own vehicles for getting around Atlanta.
 Though it's possible to live in the city without a car, it’s not always convenient, so it's well worth considering buying or renting a car in Atlanta.

 Driving in Atlanta

 The majority of Atlanta residents rely on cars for getting around the city.
 This reliance on personal motor vehicles has contributed to heavy traffic congestion.
 In fact, Atlanta has consistently performed badly in surveys for traffic, with the city having some of the worst in the whole of the US.

-A sprawling metropolis, navigating Atlanta isn't always easy.
-The main thoroughfare, which runs through the city centre, is Peachtree Street.
-However, with more than 70 streets in Atlanta having the word Peachtree in them, finding the right one can be confusing.
+A sprawling metropolis, Atlanta isn't always easy to navigate.
+The main thoroughfare, which runs through the city centre, is Peachtree Street, but more than 70 streets in Atlanta have the word 'Peachtree' in them, so finding the right one can be confusing.

 New arrivals should note that Atlanta drivers are known for their speed and impatience, and driving in Atlanta can be scary.
 It's therefore important to stay alert and plan routes carefully before setting out.